New Bearded Dragon Owner?

 Lighting and Heating

-We’ve written some more articles on Bearded Dragon Lighting And Heating and it’s definitely worth a read of these because this is probably the most important aspect of Bearded Dragon Husbandry that can make the difference between a thriving dragon or dying dragon.
+We’ve written some more articles on Bearded Dragon Lighting And Heating.
+It’s definitely worth a read of these because this is probably the most important aspect of Bearded Dragon Husbandry.
+It can make the difference between a thriving dragon or dying dragon.

 The right temperature is vital for Bearded Dragon Health.
 It’s needed for them to have enough energy to hunt and digest their food and for their internal organs to function properly.
 For Bearded Dragons (and any reptiles) it’s not just about being comfy.